I didn’t get married planning to get divorced, but it happened anyway.

 Being healthy means remembering that I’m a person in my own right.
 Acting like that person, even when I sometimes forget who she is, helps me be a good mom.

 So I picked some things to do on the days without my kids.
-I went shopping in the early evening without worrying that I was screwing up dinner or bedtime.
+During my time off from being a single mom, I went shopping in the early evening without worrying that I was screwing up dinner or bedtime.
 I watched a few movies and knitted a lace shawl that was too complicated to work on when I was being constantly interrupted.
 I read.
 I went to a new restaurant without stopping to check the menu for things the kids would eat.
 I didn’t send Snaps to my kids, not even at bedtime.

 For the next visit, it looks like their father will be able to take the kids for the entire week they’ll be in our old hometown.
 So I’m going to travel.
 It might be short trips to see friends who live within a couple hours.
 Or it may be to the middle of the country to visit friends I rarely get to see in person.
 I’m not sure yet.